-- Teaching people how to come together to change the World they live in for the better
+- Teaching people how to come together to change the world we live in for the better

 Contact us today for help setting one up where you live

-Nature and the condition of our surroundings are deeply linked to our health and feeling of well-being, which is something easily forgotten in the hectic day to day life we live rushing around a dull, grey city; so lets come together to sneak a bit of nature into a neglected or boring corner of the city and bring that connection back into people’s daily lives through Guerilla Urban Beautification!
+Nature and the condition of our surroundings are deeply linked to our health and feeling of well-being, which is something easily forgotten in the hectic day-to-day life we live rushing around a dull, grey city; so let’s come together to sneak a bit of nature into a neglected and boring corner of the city and bring that connection back into people’s daily lives through Guerilla Urban Beautification!

-Dirty, run down and neglected spaces are linked to a wide range of so we are going to scout out a few and then come together as a group to turn them into beautiful urban gardens, spreading a little bit of natural happiness into peoples lives.
-This event works best with one main spot for the group to decorate like perhaps a dirty bridge we could clean and hang flowers from (and a back up), and other smaller spots that covert teams who want a bit more excitement can sneak to at different times to decorate.. like a little garden on top of a bus stop!
+Dirty, run down, and neglected spaces are linked to a wide range of sso we are going to scout out a few and then come together as a group to turn them into beautiful urban gardens, spreading natural happiness into people’s lives.
+This event works best with one main spot for the group to decorate; perhaps a dirty bridge we could clean and hang flowers from, and other smaller spots that covert teams who want a bit more excitement can sneak to at different times to decorate…like a little garden on top of a bus stop!

 - Grab some friends